lyngon/redgrease/docs/source/client.rst

     The constructor takes all the same arguments as the normal Redis client, and naturally it exposes all the same Redis command methods as well.

-    If you want to be explicit which class to instaniate, then you can use :class:`redgrease.Redis` and :class:`redgrease.RedisCluster` for single and cluster mode respectively.
+    If you want to be explicit which class to instantiate, then you can use :class:`redgrease.Redis` and :class:`redgrease.RedisCluster` for single and cluster mode respectively.

 As a Gears object
 ~~~~~~~~~~~~~~~~~

-If you already have code with intantiated Redis client objects, and you don't want to create more connections, then you can instaniate only the ``redgrease.Gears`` object directly, using your existing Redis connection.
+If you already have code with instantiated Redis client objects, and you don't want to create more connections, then you can instantiate only the ``redgrease.Gears`` object directly, using your existing Redis connection.

 .. code-block::